The 40 Best Korean Dramas Streaming on Netflix

 (Image credit: Netflix)

 This beloved romantic K-drama takes the "lovers from two different worlds" trope to a new level.
 South Korean heiress Yoon Se-ri (Son Ye-jin) gets in a paragliding accident and lands in the Demilitarized Zone that separates North and South Korea.
 She's rescued by Ri Jeong-hyeok (Hyun Bin), a North Korean Special Forces captain, who has to take her in and help her return home.
 In addition to the heartwrenching romance, the show includes a multifaceted portrayal of life in North Korea and a stellar supporting cast.
-Plus, the two A-list leads began dating IRL after filming the drama and just got married (!!!).
+Plus, the two A-list leads got married and welcomed a baby boy IRL after filming the drama (!!!).

 WATCH NOW